zhcmeng/smolagents/docs/source/guided_tour.md

 - An LLM to power your agent - because the agent is different from a simple LLM, it is a system that uses a LLM as its engine.
 - A list of tools from which the agent pick tools to execute

-For defining your llm, you can make a `llm_engine` method which accepts a list of [messages](./chat_templating) and returns text.
+For defining your LLM, you can make a `custom_model` method which accepts a list of [messages](./chat_templating) and returns text.
 This callable also needs to accept a `stop_sequences` argument that indicates when to stop generating.

 ```python
 from huggingface_hub import login, InferenceClient